-The Company has incurred recurring losses since its inception, including a net loss of €5,592,014 and €4,597,723 for the years ended December 31, 2020 and 2019.
-In addition, as of December 31, 2020, the Company had an accumulated deficit of €21,490,475.
+The Company has incurred recurring losses since its inception, including a net loss of $\notin 4,597,723$ for the year ended December 31, 2019.
+In addition, as of December 31, 2019, the Company had an accumulated deficit of $\notin 15,898,461$.
 The Company has primarily funded these losses through the proceeds from sales of convertible debt and quotas.
-Although the Company has incurred recurring losses and expects to continue to incur losses for the foreseeable future, the Company expects that its existing cash and cash equivalents on hand as of December 31, 2020 of €15,465,243 will be more than sufficient to fund current planned operations and capital expenditure requirements for at least the next twelve months from the filing date of these financial statements.
+Although the Company has incurred recurring losses and expects to continue to incur losses for the foreseeable future, the Company expects that its existing cash and cash equivalents on hand as of December 31, 2019 of $\notin 20,141,379$ will be more than sufficient to fund current planned operations and capital expenditure requirements for at least the next twelve months from the filing date of these financial statements.
+The Company's cash and cash equivalents on hand as of December 31, 2020 was $\notin 15,465,243$.
 However, the future viability of the Company is dependent on its ability to raise additional capital to finance its operations.
 The Company's inability to raise capital as and when needed could have a negative impact on its financial condition and ability to pursue its business strategies.
 There can be no assurance that the current operating plan will be achieved or that additional funding will be available on terms acceptable to the Company, or at all.